chomskim/Text-Analytics-with-Python/README.md

-# Text-Analytics-with-Python
+# Text Analytics with Python
-APress, "Text Analytics with Python" Book, Source in IPython IPython using Python2.7
+"Text Analytics with Python" Book, Source in IPython IPython using Python2.7